 A QR Code is a 2D barcode that can store a lot of information, compared to a traditional barcode.
 These square-shaped barcodes have been around for more than two decades.
 It is only recently that QR Codes have entered into customer engagement activities.

 QR Codes are popular in the West and in Asian countries.
 The list includes countries like the UK, the US, Singapore, Hong Kong, and China.
 Lately, QR Codes are beginning to appear in India as well.

 In 2018, BMC (Brihanmumbai Municipal Corporation) decided to revive the cooperage bandstand in Colaba, Mumbai.
 They plan to digitise the bandstand’s structure with a QR Code.
 This QR Code will reveal the details and archival information on the bandstand.

 Here is a list of 10 common uses of QR Codes in India:

 Using QR Codes for ticketing is common now.
-PNR numbers or booking IDs are usually lengthy.
-Thus, adding a QR Code makes authentication a quick process.
+Adding a QR Code to the tickets makes authentication a quick process.